ManageIQ/manageiq/tools/pg_inspector/readme.md

 Automatically run all steps
 ---------------------------

-Run `schedule.sh` (TODO) to dump server information in a daily basis.
+Run `schedule_server_dump.sh` to dump server information in a daily basis.
 Then when block happens, run `inspect_pg.sh` to run step 1, 3 and 4 together, and collect all output into `pg_inspector_output.tar.gz`.
 For details for each step, see below.

 Step 1: dump active connections to YAML file
 --------------------------------------------